HansjoergW/sec-fincancial-statement-data-set/README.md

 The diagramm also shows the main classes with which a user interacts.
 The use of them  is described in the following chapters.

 ## General
-Most of the classes you can interact with have a factory method which name starts with "get_".
-All this factory method take at least one **optional** parameter called configuration which is of type "Configuration".
+Most of the classes you can interact with have a factory method which name starts with `get_`.
+All this factory method take at least one **optional** parameter called configuration which is of type `Configuration`.

 If you do not provide this parameter, the class will read the configuration info from you configuration file in your home directory.
 If, for whatever reason, you do want to provide an alternative configuration, you can overwrite it.

-However, normally you do not have to provide the "configuration" parameter.
+However, normally you do not have to provide the `configuration` parameter.

 ## Index: working with the index
 The first class that interacts with the index is the `IndexSearch` class.
-It provides a single method `find_company_by_name` which executes a SQL Like search on the name of the available companies and returns a pandas dataframe with the columns 'name' and 'cik' (the central index key, or the unique id of a company in the financial statements data sets).
+It provides a single method `find_company_by_name` which executes a SQL Like search on the name of the available companies and returns a pandas dataframe with the columns `name` and `cik` (the central index key, or the unique id of a company in the financial statements data sets).
 The main purpose of this class is to find the cik for a company (of course, you can also directly search the cik on https://www.sec.gov/edgar/searchedgar/companysearch).